stevenmhunt/nftls/README.md

-# nftld
+# nftls
-A command-line tool and NodeJS library for working with NFTLD tokens and domains.
+A command-line tool and NodeJS library for working with NFTLS tokens and domains.